Your Eagle Scout Service Project

-There are four people in Stanford District who may approve Eagle Projects.
+There are three people in Stanford District who may approve Eagle Projects.
 Your project must be approved by one of these four people: Mr. Rob Mihalko, Mr. Jon Mewes, Mr. Sri Juvvadi, or Leel Suppiah.
 Their contact information may be obtained from your Troop Eagle Coach or the Palo Alto Service Center.

 Completing your Eagle paperwork